awsdocs/amazon-translate-developer-guide/doc_source/how-it-works.md

 ## Exception Handling<a name="how-to-error-msg"></a>

 If you specify a source or target language that isn't supported, Amazon Translate returns the following exceptions:
-+ **UnsupportedLanguagePairException** – Amazon Translate supports translation between English and the six other languages\.
-Either the source language or the target language must be English\.
++ **UnsupportedLanguagePairException** – Amazon Translate supports translation between the supported languages\.
+This exception is returned if translation between the language pair is unsupported\.
+For more information, see [Supported Language Pairs](pairs.md)
 + **DetectedLanguageLowConfidenceException** – If you use automatic language detection, and Amazon Translate has low confidence that it detected the correct source language, it returns this exception\.
 If a low confidence level is acceptable, you can use the source language returned in the exception\.

 ## Next Steps<a name="how-it-works-next-steps"></a>